Programming Motors

 Modify your OpMode to add the motor related code.
-For now your completed servo code can be dragged to the side of your work space.
+For now your completed servo code can be commented out.
 You may alternatively choose to create a second program.

 Just like servos, a motor is a form of actuator.
 You may picture a dozen different things when you think of a motor, from those used to spin the wheels of a car to the large turbines that allow a plane to fly.
 For our robots, we will be focusing on DC motors.
 These are a type of electrical motor that use direct current, or DC, to rotate and produce the mechanical force needed to move an attached mechanism.